rydama/hello-eb-node/README.md

 ## Verify your DNS is setup and working

 - If you're using Route 53, see https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-beanstalk-environment.html
-- Confirm you can reach the sample application in the browser via your domain name
+- Regardless of your DNS setup, before proceeding, confirm you can reach the sample application in the browser via your domain name

 ## Configure nginx and https with auto-updating Let's Encrypt certs